MARSTERS OF PALMERSTON

 A home to house the growing family

-This house (today next to the Church) remains a testament to the skills, hard work and commitment of William Marsters to making Palmerston his home.
-It's built from timbers from three wrecked ships, but, mainly from those of the vessel 'Annie Laurie' which foundered on the reef soon after he arrived on the island.
+This house (today next to the new Church) remains a testament to the skills, hard work and commitment of William Marsters to making Palmerston his home.
+It's built from the timbers of three wrecked ships, but, mainly from those of the vessel 'Annie Laurie' which foundered on the reef soon after he arrived on the island.
 William built several other houses too.
-It's a remarkable structure, and the only one on Palmerston to survive a major hurricane in 1926.
+It's a remarkable structure and the only one to survive in tact after a major hurricane in 1926.
 It's described in detail in an Australian newspaper of 1894:

 "The timber, excepting being cleaned and in some instances planed, was used just as it came from the wreck.
 The result is that he has rafters 24 by 24 ; ridgepoles, 12 by 12; uprights, 18 by 12 and 18 by 24 ; door posts, 24 by 24; while the boarding of the houses and the flooring are of 12 by 4 and 4 by 3, resting on timbers 18 by 12 and other light pieces of timber.
 The doorsteps are of 18 by 12 and 20 and 25 feet long.
 The nails used in the houses are ship's bolts."